coolboydev8/blog-django-react/README.md

 - React.js
 - Tailwind CSS

-Front-end created with `Vite` tool
+Project was created with tool named:

+- Vite

 Used also: